aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-images/_index.md

 1. Get master icon.
 1. Save icon to the local space.
 #### **Get Icons Programming Sample**
-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-GetShapeIcon-GetShapeIcon.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-IconAndPictures-GetShapeIcon-GetShapeIcon.java" >}}
 ## **Replace a Picture Shape of the Visio Diagram**
 Aspose.Diagram for Java API allows developers to access and replace available picture shapes in the Visio diagram.
 ### **Replacing a Picture Shape**